-The term 'Offshore Banking' is explained in detail and with examples in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Offshore Banking' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Offshore Banking is a means of banking by keeping your funds in a bank that is outside of the country in which you primarily reside, or literally “offshore.”
 These days it has acquired a negative connotation consistent with money laundering, criminal activities, or tax evasion.
 Yet none of these mental pictures are accurate any longer.
 All an offshore bank account truly means is that it is overseas or international.
 When individuals choose to keep part of their bank deposits internationally, this is a sensible, legitimate, and legal practice.

 The old model of the Swiss Offshore Banking account has expanded to numerous other countries.
 Today places as far flung as Singapore, Hong Kong, Panama, Malta, Liechtenstein, Bermuda, Jersey, the Isle of Man, Gibraltar, and the Cayman Islands all participate in the concept.
 Some of the highest-rated and most financially stable Offshore Banking centers are Singapore, Hong Kong, and Liechtenstein.